She shall soon find a way. Gingerbread after an exile. After the funeral pyre has

 She currently teaches in an interdisciplinary writing program at University of Michigan.
 She is deeply committed to helping students connect their embodied experiences to academic work to support stories that have been silenced and/or suppressed.
 After the sudden death of her late husband, she also became an advocate for trauma and grief-support systems for women and children.

-She is currently seeking representation for her novel, Visible Man, which began as a short story in The Rumpus.
+She is currently seeking representation for her novel, The Wild Out, which began as a short story in The Rumpus.

 Elle and I met a few years ago at an OSU football game.
 More specifically, at the concession stand.
 Elle said the person she’d come with was being a jerk and that she was consoling herself with nachos.
 She picked up a chip and dunked it into the separate compartment of liquid cheese.
 Then she topped it with half a jalapeno before slipping it into her mouth.
 She chewed and swallowed before she introduced herself.
 She said she loved spice.